bitwalker/distillery/docs/introduction/terminology.md

 A plugin for Distillery's appup generation which transforms the appup instruction set in some way.

-#### Management Script
+#### Management Script or Run Control Script

-For lack of a better name, it is how we currently refer to the script executed when you run `bin/myapp <command>`.
+This is the script executed when you run `bin/myapp`.
+It delegates to one or more scripts internally to execute specific commands, including custom commands and hooks you define.

 #### Boot Script